Short on time? For the key points of these goal-setting tips, stick to the bold text and the conclusion.

 In summary, there’s no need to change it all at once and be obsessed with the result.
 Focus on the process.
 ‘If you make daily choices that are consistent with your goal over and over again, you will eventually reach it.’
 (Nadia Goodman)

 Start setting those goals

-When you focus on the process and enjoy what you’re doing, results will follow.
+When you focus on the process and enjoy what you’re doing, your productivity will increase and results will follow.

 How would you rate the information on this page?